Wednesday, February 27, 2008

 Bahamas Bound

-On Thursday, January 31 we moved to just south of the Lake Worth inlet to stage for our departure.
+On Thursday, January 31, we moved to just south of the Lake Worth inlet to stage for our departure.
 We went early so we could visit Customs and Border Patrol (CBP) to register for the Friendly Boater Program.
-This is available in Florida, whereby presenting our passports and ship's documentation we are issued a card with a number we report in with on our return to the U.S. When we return we can clear in by calling a 800 number and should avoid a visit to CBP offices.
+This is available in Florida, whereby presenting our passports and ship's documentation, we are issued a card with a number we report in with on our return to the U.S. When we return, we can clear in by calling an 800 number and should avoid a visit to CBP offices.
 The radio was busy all evening as we made plans for the crossing.
-We all finally agreed on a 5 am departure and about 8 or 9 boats would be in the group.
+We all finally agreed on a 5 am departure, and about 8 or 9 boats would be in the group.
 We decided on 5 am based on the latest weather report from Chris Parker of the Caribbean Weathernet.
-The winds picked up substantially during the evening and night as predicted and when we got up at 4 am they were still blowing hard so we delayed departure.
-After getting a new weather update at 6:30 am, with the winds finally falling off and allowing time for the seas to settle we set a new departure time at 9 am.
+The winds picked up substantially during the evening and night as predicted, and when we got up at 4 am, they were still blowing hard, so we delayed departure.
+After getting a new weather update at 6:30 am, with the winds finally falling off and allowing time for the seas to settle, we set a new departure time at 9 am.
 We counted 9 boats leaving the inlet at 9 am.
 The day was just wonderful with good sailing and a very tame Gulf Stream.
 One exciting new experience as we approached the Little Bahama Bank was to see flying fish.
 I never realized how well they can control their flight and how far they can travel, staying in the air for several seconds.
-Since we were delayed 4 hours on our departure we could not make our original planned destination in daylight so at 5:30 we dropped anchor where we were.
-We were the lead boat so all trailing boats sighted on us either visually or by anchor lights.
-The last boat arrived at 8 pm making 7 boats anchored in our little cluster.
+Since we were delayed 4 hours on our departure, we could not make our original planned destination in daylight, so at 5:30, we dropped anchor where we were.
+We were the lead boat, so all trailing boats sighted on us either visually or by the anchor lights.
+The last boat arrived at 8 pm, making seven boats anchored in our little cluster.
 It was a new experience anchoring without any land in sight.
-While the depth was 15 feet the water was crystal clear so every detail of the bottom was visible.
-We watched our anchor descend and then the chain pay out across the bottom.
-On Saturday all of the boats in our group left at
+While the depth was 15 feet, the water was crystal clear, so every detail of the bottom was visible.
+We watched our anchor descend, and then the chain pay out across the bottom.
+On Saturday, all of the boats in our group left at